 Access to vaccine remains a concern

-To address these challenges, of the five thematic resolutions that were voted on at the end of the session, one specifically addresses the urgent need for more equitable distribution of Covid-19 vaccines in Africa and another on post-pandemic recovery that highlights vaccination as the tool that will enable a return to normalcy.
+To address these challenges, of the five thematic resolutions that were voted on at the end of the session, one specifically addresses the urgent need for more equitable distribution of Covid-19 vaccines in Africa and another tackles the post-pandemic recovery, highlighting vaccination as the tool that will enable a return to normalcy.